Numori-Ecosystem/Numori-CRDT/README.md

 - Authentication is required by default; `requireAuth: false` logs a loud warning and should only ever be used on a trusted network.
+- Access is checked per document, not per connection, when an app configures an authorization endpoint.
+One socket can name any number of documents, so a connection-only check would let a peer removed from one room reach it over a socket opened legitimately for another.
 - Documents are served only on explicit request.
 The service configures automerge-repo with `shareConfig.announce` set to `false` and `shareConfig.access` bound to the requesting connection's grants, so it never